Wakkos/react-accesible-tabs/README.md

 ## How to install raTabs

+raTabs component will be available through an npm package.

+Why npm before other packages?

+Mainly because the React project was installed with npm and to continue with the same package.

 ### Authors

 raTabs was created by the outstanding efforts of ID3 students at ESAT, under the supervision of the almighty lord Wakkos.